 Buprenorphine Medical Detox Protocol

 We understand that in some cases MAT drugs like Subutex and Suboxone can be a life-saving option.
-It can help people to manage illicit opioid use by allowing them to live a less risky life.
+Furthermore, it can help people to manage illicit opioid use by allowing them to live a less risky life.
 But despite these benefits, they are still highly addictive narcotics with great dependency risks.

 Many patients we see believe that they end up replacing one opioid addiction with another.
 They have also tried numerous times to stop taking the medication.
 However, the withdrawal can go on for weeks, even at very low doses, making buprenorphine detox feel nearly impossible.